 Transylvanian Principality: a vassal state of the Turks?

-In the 16th century, Transylvania had a special status that was born as a temporary solution, and later it was changing according to the actual power of the two empires, the Ottoman and the Habsburg.
+In the 16th century, Transylvania had a special status that was born as a temporary solution, and later it was changed according to the actual power of the two empires, the Ottoman and the Habsburg.
 Geographically speaking, Transylvania was stuck between them, but luckily far away from them.
 The legal position of Transylvania was an action of volunteer acquiescence rather than an outcome of a conquest of the Turks.

 A thought before Balla Péter’s lecture: Before the defeat of Mohács in 1526, some of the Hungarian lords tried to make King Lajos (Louis) of Hungary understand that the Turks needed Vienna and not Hungary.
 Also, Sultan Suleiman would have agreed to get a safe corridor to the desired “Golden Apple” of Vienna.
 In case of opening a passage to the Turks, King Louis could have kept his crown and inner autonomy without the destruction of his lands.
-He could have kept his army, laws in exchange for some lip service, and annual taxes paid to the Sultan.
+He could have kept his army, and laws in exchange for some lip service, and annual taxes paid to the Sultan.
 A LOT better terms and conditions could have been given to him compared to Moldavia and Wallachia.
 Even stronger conditions than later Principality of Transylvania obtained.
 He would have needed to pay a smaller annual tax than King Habsburg Ferdinand paid to Suleiman a decade later.
 Who persuaded Louis to dump the peace talks and jump headlong into certain death?
 It was his Queen, Habsburg Maria, Ferdinand’s sister.
 Her dynastic interests had to be defended and the noblemen around the Queen could persuade King Louis to “fight as a good Christian would”.

 Szapolyai János used to be the Voivode of Transylvania under the reign of King Lajos.
-After Mohács, he was in charge of an intact Transylvanian army, and soon he was crowned as King of Hungary.
+After Mohács, he was in charge of an intact Transylvanian army, and soon he was crowned King of Hungary.
 After the Habsburg attack in 1527, King Szapolyai was not supported by any Christian monarchs.
-With a help of his genius diplomat, the Polish Hieronym Łaski, Szapolyai was able to prevent the Ottomans’ general attack against Hungary.
-Having settled a treaty, Suleiman “allowed” him to be the king of East Hungary because the Sultan focused on Vienna and had not enough troops to overrun East Hungary just yet.
+With a help of his genius diplomat, the Polish Hieronym Łaski, Szapolyai was able to prevent the Ottomans’ general attack on Hungary.
+Having settled a treaty, Suleiman “allowed” him to be the king of East Hungary because the Sultan focused on Vienna and had not had enough troops to overrun East Hungary just yet.